m4opt/m4opt/docs/guide/skygrid.rst

 **************************************
-Sky Grid Tesselation (`m4opt.skygrid`)
+Sky Grid Tessellation (`m4opt.skygrid`)
 **************************************

-Methods for tesselating the sky into survey tiles.
+Methods for tessellating the sky into survey tiles.

 The functions in this module provide a variety of different methods of selecting points on the unit sphere with approximately uniform density per unit